ladybug-tools/spider/gbxml-viewer/r13/gv-exp-module-explorer/README.md

 * Can I use just a single aspect of this program in my program in a tidy fashion?
 Or will I have to fork huge chunks of code?

 Developers / 'Us'
-* How can we write text once nd have the text in one place and yet use it everywhere?
+* How can we write text once and have the text in one place and yet use it everywhere?
 * How can a single set of notes provide benefit to multiple audience types?